Senate readies vote on Judy Shelton, granting Trump another opportunity to shape Federal Reserve

 “Judy Shelton, President Trump’s exceptionally qualified nominee to the Federal Reserve, has the full backing of the White House and we expect she will be confirmed," White House spokesman Judd Deere said in a statement on Thursday.

-In September, Sen. John Thune (S.D.), who holds the No. 2 position in the Senate Republican leadership, suggested Shelton did not have the votes to be confirmed.
+In September, Sen. John Thune (S.D.) suggested Shelton did not have the votes to be confirmed.
 At the time, Thune said conversations around Shelton’s nomination “kind of got eclipsed by the coronavirus discussion” and related stimulus negotiations.

-“We’re still working it,” Thune said.
+“We’re still working it,” Thune said at the time.
 “She’s a priority for the White House.
 It’s the Federal Reserve.
 It’s important, so obviously we want to get it done.
 But we’re not going to bring it up until we have the votes to confirm her.”

 Shelton’s confirmation also appeared in jeopardy earlier in the summer when Sens.
 Susan Collins (R-Maine) and Sen. Mitt Romney (R-Utah) said they would vote against her nomination.
 In July, Shelton’s nomination narrowly made it through the Senate Banking Committee, which voted 13-12 along party lines to move her through.
 Some on the panel had previously expressed concerns that Shelton’s views on the Fed’s independence and monetary policy made her too much of an outlier.